• Recipes

 6. Set the slices of tofu in the baking pan.
 Then, flip the slices over so both sides are lightly coated in the sauce.

-7. Turn on the oven broiler and let it heat up for 5 minutes before putting the pan in the oven.
+7. Turn on the oven broiler and let it heat up for a few minutes before putting the pan in the oven.

 8. Place the baking pan on the top oven rack under the broiler.
 Broil 5 minutes.